MaximSecor/YaleCompChem2022/README.md

 ## Usage

-Say we have a G16 job: `water.com`, which is a water molecule (you can find this in `examples/water.com`)
+Say we have a G16 job: `water.gjf`, which is a water molecule (you can find this in `examples/water.gjf`)

 To submit it, just

 ```
-gausub water.com
+gausub water.gjf
 ```

 This will prepare a submission script for you and send it to the queue to run.
 You can check on it by typing